quanteda/quanteda.llm/README.md

 <td style="text-align:left;">

-The document emphasizes themes typically associated with the political left, such as unity, racial justice, and combating political extremism, white supremacy, and domestic terrorism.
-It endorses progressive ideals like rebuilding the middle class, making healthcare secure for all, and delivering racial justice, all of which align with left-leaning priorities.
-The focus on climate crisis and systemic racism are also indicative of left-wing concerns.
-However, the speech also calls for unity and bipartisan cooperation, which moderates the left alignment slightly, but it strongly emphasizes traditionally progressive policies.
+The document advocates for social equality, evident in its emphasis on racial justice, combating white supremacy, and efforts to unite a divided nation.
+It also supports progressive policies like economic rebuilding, creating jobs, and addressing climate change.
+These thematic elements align it more with the political left.
+However, it also stresses unity and bipartisan collaboration, which slightly moderates its alignment with extreme left positions.
 </td>

 </tr>